return

 Primary

 A winding to which the input voltage is applied.
-This winding then powers the secondary winding to generate an output voltage.

 Rectification

-Conversion of AC currents and voltages into DC currents and voltages.
-Typical rectifications are: half-wave, full-wave and bridge.
+into DC currents and voltages.
+Typical rectifications are: half-wave,

 Regulation (Line)

-The percentage change in the output voltage due to a change in input voltage level.
-This is usually a measurement of the output deviation as the input voltage is varied from low line to high line.
+of the output deviation as the input voltage is varied from low line to

 Regulation (Load)

-The percentage change in output voltage due to a change in output loading.
-This is usually a measurement of the output deviation as the loading is changed from no load to full load.
+the output deviation as the loading is changed from no load to full load.

 Resistance

-This measurement shows the resistance to the AC current flow measured in ohms.
-See also Impedance and OHM.
+This measurement shows the resistance to the AC current flow measured

 Top of Page